 People may self-disclose to a variety of targets, such as friends, family, mental health professionals, and primary care providers.
 Previous research indicates that college students are more likely to self-disclose to family or friends rather than formal targets like health care professionals (Hinson & Swanson, 1993; Taniguchi, 2022b).
 Older adults, on the other hand, may be more likely to seek help from medical providers due to increased concern for privacy (Reynolds et al., 2022).
-Cultural differences may also contribute to differences in preferred targets of self-disclosure and help-seeking for emotional distress among different racial and ethnic groups (Ayalon & Young, 2005; Bhui & Bhugra, 2002; Lipson et al., 2022; Snowden, 1998).
 Thus, accounting for the target of self-disclosure is an important factor in this area.

-A well-documented correlated of self-disclosure and help-seeking across targets is self-stigma (Budenz et al., 2022; Downs & Eisenberg, 2012; Fox et al., 2018; Ibrahim et al., 2019; Mulfinger et al., 2019; Pfeiffer & In-Albon, 2022).
+A well-documented correlate of self-disclosure and help-seeking across targets is self-stigma (Budenz et al., 2022; Downs & Eisenberg, 2012; Fox et al., 2018; Ibrahim et al., 2019; Mulfinger et al., 2019; Pfeiffer & In-Albon, 2022).
 Self-stigma occurs when people perceive negative stereotypes about mental illness in society and subsequently incorporate these stereotypes into their own self-image (Corrigan et al., 2006).
 While research indicates that self-stigma inhibits self-disclosure to both formal and informal targets, past research has not investigated whether the relationship between self-stigma and disclosure differs for varying targets (e.g., friends versus primary care physicians).
-Further, there is a dearth of research on the mechanisms through which self-stigma itself may predict self-disclosure.
+Further, there is a dearth of research testing mechanisms through which self-stigma itself may predict self-disclosure.

-One such mechanism linking self-stigma and self-disclosure may be self-efficacy, which is a person’s belief in their ability to improve their symptoms.
+One mechanism potentially? linking self-stigma and help-seeking may be self-efficacy, which is a person’s belief in their ability to improve their symptoms.
 Self-stigma has been directly linked to impaired self-efficacy (Corrigan et al., 2006, 2016).
 In turn, a decreased belief that one can improve is likely to diminish the odds of self-disclosing symptoms of mental illness to medical doctors or mental health professionals, but this path has not yet been tested empirically.

-Another mediator of the relationship between self-stigma and self-disclosure may be shame proneness.
+Another candidate mechanism of the relationship between self-stigma and self-disclosure may be shame proneness.
 Self-stigma of mental illness is positively linked to shame proneness (Hasson-Ohayon et al., 2012; Klik, 2015), and shame proneness has been linked to diminished self-disclosure attitudes and behaviors (DeLong & Kahn, 2014; Dunford & Granger, 2017).
 The relationship between shame proneness and self-disclosure may vary further, based on the relationship between the discloser and target.
 DeLong and Kahn (2014) found that anticipated risk of disclosure mediated the relationship between shame proneness and self-disclosure, suggesting that the level of trust one has in another person may influence the link between general shame proneness and self-disclosure to a specific individual.
 Therefore, shame may be a mechanism through which self-stigma inhibits self-disclosure, and this path may itself be moderated by trust in the target of disclosure.